 If you or a loved one suffered a heart attack or cardiac injury, this means you may be able to pursue a claim for compensation against Fresenius Medical Care.
 Lawsuits are already pending against the company and there may be thousands more patients who have been harmed as a result of the dangerous drugs.

-To learn more and for help taking legal action, contact the Boston dialysis injury lawyers at the law Offices of Jeffrey S. Glassman.
+To learn more and for help taking legal action, contact the Boston dialysis injury lawyers at Jeffrey Glassman Injury Lawyers.